kuyatechie/terraform_templates/README.md

 # terraform_templates
-A collection of robottest templates for API testing
+A collection of terraform templates for server provisioning